-There is going to be a point when you need to shut down because of some kind of malfunction or emergency—do you have a plan in place for shutting operations down safely and quickly to protect your workers and machines?
+At some point you will need to shut down because of some kind of malfunction or emergency—do you have a plan in place for shutting operations down safely and quickly to protect your workers and machines?
 You probably do.
-But do you also have a plan in place of what to do when the downtime is caused by an Indramat servo malfunction?
+But do you also have a plan in place for what to do when the downtime is caused by an Indramat servo malfunction?
 Probably not — and it is time to prepare one.

 The key to getting back up after having to shut down is having a plan in place to resolve issues.
 Although you can’t anticipate everything, some strategic planning and thinking can help you identify potential weak spots in your plant to prepare for malfunctions.
 One such spot is your Indramat servos.
 They’ve been running without problem for decades but it will happen at some point—your servos will break down some day in the future.